JavaScript Cheat Sheet

 Use const by default, let when the value needs to change.
 Avoid var in modern JavaScript.

-this mean in JavaScript?this refers to the object that called the function.
+this refers to the object that called the function.
 It changes depending on the call context.

 In arrow functions, this is inherited from the surrounding scope.
 In event listeners, it refers to the element that fired the event.